MumenJarrah/CloudLabs/lab7.md

 ## 6 Task 5: Handling Traffic in Both Directions

-After getting to this point, one direction of your tunnel is complete, i.e., we can send packets from HostU to HostVvia the tunnel.
-If we look at the Wireshark trace on HostV, we can see that HostVhas sent out the response, but the packet gets dropped somewhere.
+After getting to this point, one direction of your tunnel is complete, i.e., we can send packets from HostU to HostV via the tunnel.
+If we look at the Wireshark trace on HostV, we can see that HostV has sent out the response, but the packet gets dropped somewhere.
 This is because our tunnel is only one directional; we need to set up its other direction, so returning traffic can be tunneled back to Host U.
 To achieve that, our TUN client and server programs need to read data from two interfaces, the TUN